Jean-Marie Seroney: Becoming Catholic

 The young Eric Seroney was baptized an Anglican in 1944 but also fell out with his own father in the matter of religion while attending Makerere College in 1946 where he became a Roman Catholic.
 It was from his conversion to the Catholic faith that he changed his name to John Marie Therese out of his devotion to St. Marie Therese of Liseux.
-He later Francized and hyphenated the name to Jean-Marie Seroney, dropping the active use of ‘Therese’.
+He later Francized and hyphenated the name to Jean-Marie Seroney, dropping the active use of 'Therese'.
 He remained a practicing Catholic the remainder of his life devoted to St. Therese, even choosing to remain celibate.
-His decision to become a Catholic did not go down well with his father Reuben, who took to task Fr.
-Joseph Kuhn of the Chepterit Catholic Mission for baptizing his son in 1947.

 Political activities

-While in India Jean-Marie Seroney had kept the political pressure on the colonial government by various methods, even publishing an article in the Indian Review of January 1950 entitled 'Threat of South African Fascism to East Africa.'
-He returned to Kenya in 1951, just in time for the heady days of the independence struggle before the declaration of the Mau Mau Emergency.
-He addressed public meetings in the African quarter in Nairobi and once accompanied Jomo Kenyatta on a tour of the Rift Valley.
+While in India, Jean-Marie Seroney had kept the political pressure on the colonial government by various methods, even publishing an article in the Indian Review of January 1950 entitled 'Threat of South African Fascism to East Africa.'

 The colonial administration in Kenya was impressed with his political activities and so it was felt that he should proceed to England for further studies.
 In February 1952, he was offered a loan by the Administration and in July 1952 he was admitted to the University College of the South-West of England at Exeter (now the University of Exeter) where he would study for an Intermediate LL.B of the University of London and at the same time study for the Bar at the Inner Temple London.
 Shortly before he went to Exeter, he attended and addressed the World Assembly for Moral Re-Armament in Caux, Switzerland in August 1952 and called for a new way of dealing with the issue of colonialism.

-After differences with university authorities at Exeter over what he considered a repetition of his degree at India, he opted to go straight for the Bar instead of going through with the intermediate LLB.
-After much struggle with the colonial authorities both in England and in Kenya, he eventually sat for his Bar finals in December 1955, and on 7 February 1956 he was admitted to the Bar of England by the Honorable Society of the Inner Temple.
+After differences with university authorities at Exeter over what he considered a repetition of his degree from India, he opted to go straight for the Bar instead of going through with the intermediate LLB.
+After much struggle with the colonial authorities both in England and in Kenya, he eventually sat for his Bar finals in December 1955, and on 7 February 1956, he was admitted to the Bar of England by the Honorable Society of the Inner Temple.
 He made history as only the third Kenyan to become a barrister after Chiedo More Gem Argwings-Kodhek and Charles Njonjo, and the first to also hold a law degree.
 He returned to Kenya fully qualified to practice law as a barrister before Her Majesty's High Courts.